Special and prototypes Nikon

 A tentative a version improved of F2 and first prototype of F3.
 The Photomic finder has the shutter-priority auto exposure function.

-This case seems to be with automatic exposure to priority diaphragm.
+This camera seems to be with automatic exposure to priority diaphragm.

 The finder block is special and does not derive from one model existing.